-The CCS is responsible for the development of the Person-Centered Plan with the participant, their legal guardian ordesignated authorized representative(s) (if applicable), and their individual's chosen team.
+The Coordinator of Community Services (CCS) is responsible for the development of the Person-Centered Plan with the participant, their legal guardian ordesignated authorized representative(s) (if applicable), and their individual's chosen team.
 The individual, along with their legal guardian or authorized representative (if applicable) is is provided the option toprimary contributor to the plan and may receive support from other persons selected by the individual in developing the plan.
-The CCS facilitates direct and manage the planning process., which the CCS facilitates.
+The CCS facilitates direct and manage the planning process2, which the CCS facilitates.